liulihe954/EnrichKitWeb/README.md

 - [Simes' combination test](https://rdrr.io/cran/mppa/man/simes.test.html)
 - [The FDR method](https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html)

 Users can choose to apply multiple methods (extra methods will yield extra columns in the output).

+So, the returned results will 3-7 have columns:
+- Gene ID: the gene ID of a proximal gene
+- Hit Count: number of nucleotide-level signals aggregated to this gene
+- Raw P-values: a string concatenating all the raw p-values aggregated to this gene
+- fisher: (if applicable) Fisher’s combination test
+- sidak: (if applicable) Sidak’s combination test
+- simes: (if applicable) Simes’combination test
+- fdr: (if applicable) The FDR method

 ### Over-representation Analysis